-At the OIC regional group level, Sub-Saharan Africa (SSA) suffers the most from CDs and maternal, prenatal and nutrition conditions where 55.7 per cent of all deaths were caused by these diseases in 2015.
-Compared with 2000, SSA countries managed to reduce this rate from 68.1 per cent to 55.7 per cent, which is a positive development.
-South Asia region has the second highest average among OIC subregions in terms of deaths caused by CDs where 27.6 per cent people die from these diseases as of 2015 (Figure 3.7).
-At the individual country level, 68.4 per cent of all deaths in Somalia were caused by CDs.
-This makes Somalia the number one country in the OIC group in terms of having the highest percentage of deaths caused by CDs.
-On the other hand, Europe and Central Asia (ECA) region pays the highest bill in terms of deaths caused by NCDs where, on average, 81.3 per cent of all deaths were caused by these diseases (Figure 3.7).
-ECA is followed by East Asia Pacific (EAP) region where 74.6 per cent of all people die from NCDs.
-About 92.4 per cent of all deaths in Albania were caused by NCDs, which is the highest share among OIC countries.
-Injuries cost lives of people the most in the MENA and LAC regions where 15.3 per cent and 12.0 per cent of all deaths were caused by injuries in 2015, respectively (Figure 3.7).
+At the OIC regional group level, Sub-Saharan Africa (SSA) suffered the most from CDs and maternal, prenatal and nutrition conditions where 55.4% of all deaths were caused by these diseases in 2016.
+South Asia region has the second highest average among OIC sub-regions in terms of deaths caused by CDs where 26.2% of people died from these diseases as of 2016 (Figure 3.8).
+At the individual country level, 65.3% of all deaths in Mozambique were caused by CDs and it was followed by Somalia with a share of 64.2% in 2016.
+These figures make Mozambique and Somalia the countries that are mostly affected by CDs in terms of having the highest percentage of deaths caused by CDs.
+On the other hand, Europe and Central Asia (ECA) region paid the highest bill in terms of deaths caused by NCDs where, on average, 83.4% of all deaths were caused by these diseases (Figure 3.8).
+ECA is followed by East Asia Pacific (EAP) region where 77.2% of all people died from NCDs.
+In 2016, about 93.1% of all deaths in

+Albania were caused by NCDs, which is the highest share among OIC countries.
+Injuries cost lives of people the most in the MENA and LAC regions where 15.4% and 11.6% of all deaths were caused by injuries in 2016, respectively (Figure 3.8).